lorenzotomada/NS_continuation/tutorial.md

 It can be seen that it is not symmetrical.

 ### Time-stepping

+---

 After the mesh refinement has been performed, we integrate in time, now without refining.

-This time, we can see that the system evolves until it reaches the stable solution belonging to the *same* branch as the steady solution
+This time, we can see that the system evolves until it reaches the stable solution belonging to the *same* branch as the steady solution.
+Hurray!

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 10px; text-align: center;">
   <div>